Where to Stay in Bangkok for Foodies

 The Best Fancy Pizzas in Bangkok

 According to this online pizza publication https://www.50toppizza.it/ five of the best fifty best pizzas in Southeast Asia are in Thailand.
 That’s quite impressive.
-All pizzas are of the Neopolitan variety as those are the predominant variety in Thailand.
+All pizzas are of the Neapolitan variety as those are the predominant variety in Thailand.

-As the dominant variety of pizzas in Bangkok this post won’t be complete without mentioning my favorite margherita pizzas!
+As the dominant variety of pizzas in Bangkok, this post won’t be complete without mentioning my favorite margherita pizzas!

 Ronin Pizza takes the top spot in my books.
 Ugly Dough is terrific, you will love their crust, that is when it’s not overloaded with sauce and cheese.
 Daniello makes yummy margherita pizzas around the Lad Prao area of Bangkok.